Prenda

 - I learned to frequently check in with engineers to see what was viable when designing.

 - Working with stakeholders can create unexpected challenges.
-Its good to be able to explain your designs in different terms when speking to different groups.
+It’s good to be able to explain your designs in different terms when speking to different groups.

 Challenges